 Prepared for the Future: Emergency preparedness and resilience building are key to our recovery strategy in North Carolina.
 Through collaboration and technical assistance from Save the Children, our partners are directly supporting child care and early learning centers with emergency planning, equipping families with essential supplies, and teaching children preparedness and resilience skills through our Prep Rally program.

-Nobody knows when the next crisis will strike, but your support helps Save the Children provide assistance in the critical first hours and days of an emergency when children need us most.
+With your support, Save the Children is there before, during and after an emergency.
+Working together, we help communities become more resilient so that each time a crisis happens they are stronger, more likely to survive and able to recover more quickly.
+Your support today helps make this possible.
 We continue to lead hurricane relief efforts in Florida in the aftermath of Hurricane Michael and Hurricane Irma, in Texas in the aftermath of Hurricane Harvey and in Puerto Rico in the wake of Hurricane Maria.